pauladanielafarias/import_pandas/README.md

-# Installing python libraries
+# Installing python packages and libraries

-- Before installing any package, make sure that your pip version is up-to-date.
+- Before installing any package or library, make sure that your pip version is up-to-date.

 ```
 pip install --upgrade pip